Do Go On - 361 - The Hollywood Bandit

 The man floats.

-Which was a twist
+Which is it was a twist

 I didn't see coming.